kkellydesign/tinacms.org/content/blog/introducing-visual-open-authoring.md

 ---
+title: |-
-title: Introducing Visual Open Authoring
+  Introducing Visual Open Authoring

+  all day long.
 date: '2020-03-09T07:00:00.000Z'
 author: Scott Gallant
 draft: false
 consumes: null
 ---
     We're focused on improving the independent web as a whole.
 We want to craft tools that help people build better sites and create better content.

 In line with this mission, we sought to create something we call **Visual Open Authoring** ✍️.
 The [open authoring concept](https://css-tricks.com/netlify-cms-open-authoring/#article-header-id-0) was originally pioneered by [Netlify CMS](https://www.netlifycms.org/) this past summer and involves opening up your website's CMS to accept content-related contributions from anyone.
 Using Tina, we were able to take this a step further, establishing the editing context **on the page itself**.

+>     This is the page editor.

 ## Add an "Edit Mode" to Your Site